karstenw/Library/README.md

 The module ```ìsight``` has been rewritten to use the newer [imagesnap](http://iharder.net/imagesnap) tool which makes it possible to take sequences of images very quickly.

+The module ```linguistics``` is new and needs an initialisation for downloading databases.
+See linguistics/README.md

 The module ```lsys```has been written from scratch.
 Why?
 Because lindemayer systems are fun.
 Included are a lot of demos from "Algorithmic Beauty of Plants" and "Lindenmayer Systems, Fractals, and Plants".

 The module ```lsystem``` runs.